Rifky4/reroll10/README.md

 ___
 # This tools not work?
 + Before rerolling make sure Evertale is not connected to Google Play Game
 + Still not work?
-Make sure to run the tools in Termux and the device is rooted
+Make sure to run the tools in Termux and the device is rooted or android (9 or below)